 Just shortly after this fishing trip, Captain Wayne Fellows explored the waters of Palm Beach County, FL.
 Kristi, her son Owen, and his friend Ale came out to fish at Markham Park.
 The whole trip was planned around the boys going fishing.
-Captain Wayne had the pleasure to be apart of it.
+Captain Wayne had the pleasure to be a part of it.

 Owen and Ale had a blast catching a lot of fish.
 Markham Park is a neat place to go explore, especially for the younger generation.
 You can catch peacock bass, snakeheads, largemouth bass and so much more.
 This trip was not about how many fish they caught but about what they learned.

 The most impactful days on the water for Captains and guides are the days’ anglers learn tips.
-Captains really enjoy sharing what they love to do with the people on their boat.
+Captains really enjoy sharing what they love to do with the people on their boats.
 Owen and Ale had a great time fishing and learned a lot about South Florida fishing.
 They will apply these techniques back to their home waters.